FAQs

 OCD also varies dramatically in how it presents (see info here about the various presentations of OCD).
 While the core of OCD is the same across presentations, there are nuances related to identifying and targeting key components of OCD that vary across presentations.
 In order to become skilled in differentiating and tailoring treatment to OCD patients, it takes years of experience treating OCD as well as completing specialized training, continuing education, and ongoing consultation with other experts.

 While SOAR specializes in the treatment of OCD and anxiety, we also recognize and appreciate that individuals coming in for treatment typically bring a host of other concerns that may need to be addressed in therapy.
-This may be another diagnosable disorder (e.g., depression, bipolar disorder, panic disorder, PTSD), marital problems (which may or may not be directly related to OCD), work stress, family issues, etc. Many people also find that psychotherapy can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
+This may be another diagnosable disorder (e.g., depression, bipolar disorder, panic disorder, PTSD), marital problems (which may or may not be directly related to OCD), work stress, family issues, etc. Many people also find that psychotherapy can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, and the hassles of daily life.
 If appropriate, these matters can be addressed in therapy at SOAR; otherwise, you may need to be referred to a different provider with the appropriate expertise.
-As a clinical psychologist, I see many people with diagnosable mental health concerns for which researchers have developed evidence-based treatment.
-The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
-Some of the benefits available from therapy at SOAR include:

 • Clinical assessment of the underlying problem(s)